 Erickson Retirement Communities

-John Erickson, Chairman, Retirement Living Television, rejected the traditional concept of retirement living and in 1983 struck out on his own to create Erickson Retirement Communities for people over 62 years of age.
-Today, the company has 19 full-service, campus-style communities in 10 states that are home to more than 23,000 people.
+John Erickson, chairman of Retirement Living Television, rejected the traditional concept of retirement living and in 1983 struck out on his own to create Erickson Retirement Communities for people over 62 years of age.
+The company has 19 full-service, campus-style communities in 10 states that are home to more than 23,000 people.
 The Erickson Foundation has invested millions in research to improve the lives of people around the world.
-Active aging research is one area that receives strong support.
 In addition, the foundation works to develop inner-city children into leaders.
-The Foundation’s NorthBay camp, located on the Chesapeake Bay, is a unique educational retreat with a state-of-the-art environmental education center, focused on teaching and experiencing real environmental science in the field.
-In April 2004, he helped establish the Erickson School—Aging, Management and Policy, which is located at the University of Maryland, Baltimore County (UMBC).
-Erickson has a BA from St. Bernard’s College and an MA from Catholic University.
+The Foundation’s NorthBay camp, located on the Chesapeake Bay, is a unique educational retreat with a state-of-the-art environmental education center, focused on teaching and experiencing environmental science.
+In April 2004, he helped establish the Erickson School of Aging, Management and Policy, which is located at the University of Maryland, Baltimore County.
+John holds a bachelor’s degree from St. Bernard’s College and a master’s degree from Catholic University.

-Charles M. "Chuck" Fleischman brings over 25 years of experience in healthcare technology and diagnostics, including leadership of both public and private companies and he has been awarded Maryland’s International Business Leadership Award.
-Chuck served as the President, Chief Operating Officer, Chief Financial Officer and Director for Digene Corporation (now Qiagen) where he was responsible for creating a highly successful public company, building state of the art R&D and bio-manufacturing facilities, and helping change medical practice and standards of care in cervical cancer screening and prevention.
-He is a current board member for Cord Blood Registry, the world's largest and most experienced stem cell bank, and Assurex Health, a personalized medicine company that helps clinicians determine which psychotropic, ADHD, or pain medication may work best for their patients.
-He was previously a Director at One Lambda, Inc. (now Thermo Fisher Scientific) and Dako A/S (now Agilent Technologies).
-Chuck received an AB from Harvard College and an MBA from The Wharton School, University of Pennsylvania.
-Mr. Fleischman lives in Chevy Chase, MD and Jackson Hole, WY.
+Charles Fleischman brings over 25 years of experience in healthcare technology and diagnostics, including leadership of public and private companies.
+He served as president, chief operating officer, chief financial officer and director for Digene Corporation (now Qiagen), where he was responsible for building state-of-the-art R&D and bio-manufacturing facilities and helping change medical practice and standards of care in cervical cancer screening and prevention.
+He has also served on the boards of Cord Blood Registry (now AMAG Pharmaceuticals), Assurex Health (now Myriad Genetics), One Lambda (now Thermo Fisher Scientific) and Dako A/S (now Agilent Technologies).
+He is a director on the boards of the American Alpine Club and St. John’s Hospital Foundation.
+Chuck holds an AB from Harvard College and an MBA from the Wharton School at the University of Pennsylvania.

 Board Member and Immediate Past President of the